varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 **Exercise 1: Identify the key**

 ```
-Key signature: B♭, E♭, A♭, D♭
+Key signature: Bâ™­, Eâ™­, Aâ™­, Dâ™­
-Second-to-last flat: A♭
+Second-to-last flat: Aâ™­
-Key = A♭ Major ✓
+Key = Aâ™­ Major âœ“
 ```

 **Exercise 2: Build the key signature**

 ```
-Question: What flats are in E♭ Major?
+Question: What flats are in Eâ™­ Major?
-Answer: E♭ is the second-to-last flat
+Answer: Eâ™­ is the second-to-last flat
-Need 3 flats: B♭, E♭, A♭ ✓
+Need 3 flats: Bâ™­, Eâ™­, Aâ™­ âœ“
 ```

 **Exercise 3: Quick recall**

 Without looking:
-- How many flats in B♭ major?
-(2: B♭, E♭)
+- How many flats in Bâ™­ major?
+(2: Bâ™­, Eâ™­)
 - What key has 4 flats?
-(A♭ major)
+(Aâ™­ major)
-- What are the flats in D♭ major?
-(5: B♭, E♭, A♭, D♭, G♭)
+- What are the flats in Dâ™­ major?
+(5: Bâ™­, Eâ™­, Aâ™­, Dâ™­, Gâ™­)

 ---

-## 📖 SECTION 4: THE CIRCLE OF FIFTHS
+## ðŸ“– SECTION 4: THE CIRCLE OF FIFTHS

 ### The Most Important Diagram in Music Theory